 Jacqui Roome - Psychotherapy & Counselling (MSc, UKCP accredited, MBACP, MSPTI)

 I am an experienced therapist based in Nottingham, where I provide psychotherapy and counselling to adults and young people (aged 16 upwards) - working with individuals and couples.
 I also offer academic support/consultation to people completing qualifications up to Master's level in Person-centred and/or Experiential Psychotherapy/Counselling.
 My aim is to offer clients a warm and accepting space where they can learn self-compassion, self-awareness and self-acceptance.

 I decided to re-train as a psychotherapist, following a long and rewarding career as a social worker.
 The theoretical approach I use when working with clients is person-centred and experiential.
 I have a particular interest in emotion-focused therapy, which is one of the modalities within the person-centred and experiential field.

 My passion for this modality began following my own experience as a client.
 My own life has been rich and insightful, allowing me to realise that it is normal for people to encounter difficulties in their lives, at some point.
 During these times, intervention in the form of counselling/psychotherapy can create movement for clients.
 I have a strong belief in people’s individual capacity to implement the necessary changes in their lives, during times of anxiety, stress and depression, if the right support is in place.

-I create work-life balance by taking time to do some of the things I love, like going to galleries, running, following sport, practising yoga, reading, watching films, listening to music and walking in the countryside.
+I create work-life balance by taking time to do some of the things I love, like going to galleries, running, following sport, practising yoga, reading, watching films, travelling, listening to music and walking in the countryside.

 Training, qualifications & experience